Want to get the best founder headshot? Here's how

 As much as you always want to be selling your product you have to remember that your customer is also buying into your brand and the person behind it, you.
-We can’t stress how important a good founder headshot is, and we see some many brands putting it on the back burner.
+We can’t stress how important a good founder head shot is.
 Founder head shots give personality and a identity to your brand, it’ll allow the customer to relate and buy into your products, which is great.
-They are also GREAT for when pitching for interview spaces.
+They are also great for when pitching for interview spaces.

 Whilst there is no one way to create the perfect headshot, there a few tips and tricks that make a successful founder image really stand out so we have summarised our top 5 below.